 DWR entered into agreements for professional program and project management, construction and commissioning expertise, and other related specialized technical services.
-These agreements validate and secure viable sites, provide services and expertise for site feasibility studies and support, program management, site and project management, and to meet the deadlines set forth in statute, beginning with Water Code Section 80710.
+SWEO utilizes these agreements to validate and secure viable sites, provide services and expertise for site feasibility studies and support, program management, site and project management, and to meet the deadlines outlined in statute, beginning with Water Code Section 80710.
 To maintain distinct and separate agreements from the State Water Project, it was critical to obtain and secure these agreements for work under the ESSRRP funded by the ESRRF.
-Table 3 below provides a listing of each agreement's term, committed funds, disbursed funds prior to October 1, 2023, amounts disbursed this reporting period (October 1, 2023, through February 29, 2024), and the total cumulative disbursed amounts.3 The agreements listed below support multiple objectives and efforts under the ESSRRP.
+Table 3 below provides a listing of each agreement's term, committed funds, disbursed funds prior to March 1, 2024, amounts disbursed this reporting period (March 1, 2024, through June 30, 2024), and the total cumulative disbursed amounts.
+The agreements listed below support multiple objectives and efforts under the ESSRRP.

 The Bureau Veritas North America, Inc (Bureau Veritas) agreement provides quality control and quality assurance inspection services for the manufacturing, procurement, design, installation/construction, and repair/refurbishment of equipment and materials in accordance with contract requirements.
 The Dudek Environmental (Dudek) task order includes environmental studies, surveying, environmental analysis, tribal consultation, and filings with local air pollution control districts to support new project development.
-The Kiewit Power Constructors, Co. agreement provide design, construction and commissioning expertise, and other related technical services.
+The Kiewit Power Constructors, Co. agreement provides design, construction, and commissioning expertise, and other related technical services.
 The Linda Rogers & Associates, Inc. agreement supports compliance with mandatory North American Electric Reliability Corporation reliability standards via permitting, reliability, technical engineering support, and auditing services.
-The EDF Trading North America LLC (EDF) and Pacific Gas & Electric (PG&E) agreements support the fuel management services for the Modesto Irrigation District (MID), Turlock Irrigation District, and City of Lodi facilities under the Enchanted Rock agreement.
-The EDF agreement is for the scheduling and the PG&E agreement is for transportation of gas to the facilities.
+The EDF Trading North America LLC (EDF) and Pacific Gas & Electric (PG&E) agreements support the fuel management services for the Modesto Irrigation District (MID), Turlock Irrigation District (TID), and City of Lodi (Lodi) facilities under the Enchanted Rock agreement.
+The EDF agreement is for purchasing and scheduling and the PG&E agreement is for transportation of natural gas to the facilities.
 The MID agreement is for the purchase of a spare transformer to replace the one used to interconnect the Enchanted Rock generator at the MID site.
-The Stantec Consulting Services, Inc. and Ulteig Engineers, Inc. agreements support engineering, professional and technical program and project management services.
+The Stantec Consulting Services, Inc. and Ulteig Operations, LLC3 agreements support engineering, professional and technical programs, and project management services.